-Minimum requirement of Bachelor’s degree in Social Work, Psychology, Criminal Justice or a directly-related field.
+Minimum requirement of Bachelor’s degree in Social Work, Criminal Justice or a directly-related field--Masters degree preferred.
 Minimum of two years direct service experience working with abused children and families.
-Must possess a strong sense of compassion and empathy.
-Must have knowledge of the criminal justice and child welfare systems.
-Skilled in working with families from various cultural and socioeconomic backgrounds.
-Possess the ability to work well with multiple disciplines.
-Skilled in communicating well orally and in written form.
+Knowledge of the criminal justice and child welfare systems..
+Ability to work well with multiple disciplines.
+Ability to communicate well orally and in written form.
 Ability to work independently as well as part of a team.
-Skilled in maintaining professionalism and confidentiality.
-Possess strong organizational skills and ability to manage resource materials.
+Strong organizational skills and ability to manage resource materials.

 All applicants for this position are subject to testing for illegal drug use prior to appointment.
 Employees in this position are subject to random and reasonable suspicion testing for illegal drug use.